 7. South Africa

-With about 260 million tons produced, South Africa comes in seventh in global coal production.
-The country is the sixth largest coal exporter, having traded about 74 million tons in 2012.
+With about 252 million tons produced, South Africa comes in seventh in global coal production.
+The country is the sixth largest coal exporter, having traded about 69 million tons in 2018.
 South Africa mostly exports its coal to Europe, China, and India.
 It is estimated that over 90% of electricity production in South Africa depends on coal.
-South Africa's established coal reserves had about 30.15 billion tons in December 2012.
+South Africa's established coal reserves had about 9.89 billion tons in December 2018.

 Russia comes in sixth regarding worldwide coal production.
 It produced 354.8 million tons of coal in 2012, of which 80% was steam coal and the rest coking coal.
 Russia is also the fifth largest consumer of coal.
 It exported 134 million tons in 2012, becoming the third largest coal exporter.
 With reserves of up to 157 billion tons, Russia is second in the world as pertains coal reserves.
 Open pit mining accounts for more than half of Russia's coal production.

 3. The United States

 Coal is proving critical in the world's energy growth.
-The need for coal is ever increasing, and ever larger percentages of electricity produced in the world is becoming reliant on power plants that use the resource.
+The need for coal is ever increasing, and ever larger percentages of electricity produced in the world are becoming reliant on power plants that use the resource.
 Regardless of the enormous distribution of coal reserves worldwide, these amounts are proving to not be enough.
 Furthermore, the ecological harms that come as a result of activities related to coal activities are grave matters and, thus, proper actions have to be taken.
 Consequently, it is essential for governments to discover innovative technologies for improved mining and coal processing, while also taking into account efficiency and the importance of environmental sustainability.
-It is paramount for policy makers come up with long-lasting technological solutions that look into future, hence putting the coal sector on a path that would allow it to respond better to future global challenges.
+It is paramount for policymakers come up with long-lasting technological solutions that look into future, hence putting the coal sector on a path that would allow it to respond better to future global challenges.